solidi/writing/haikus.md

 ## Tech

 capture the user
-stack trace show me the new work patched, on to the next
+stack trace show me the new work
+patched, on to the next

 new image service
-cross fingers cache will hold up million object serves
+cross fingers cache will hold up
+million object serves

 an ethernet cord
 stranded bandwidth perfection
 argh, git reset HEAD

 many services
 duplication is ok
 learn and build again

+## Writing

+morning sunshine light
+another attempt to write
+nothing comes to mind

 ### Resources